ECF/ECF-Examples/README.md

 * `o.e.e.e.bot.habr` -- Jabber Bot for [Habrahabr](http://habrahabr.ru).
 You should change JABBER-ID and JABBER-PASSWORD in the `plugin.xml` on your own jabber id/password.

+* `o.e.e.e.bot.habr.oscar` -- ICQ Bot for [Habrahabr](http://habrahabr.ru).
+You should change ICQ-UIN and ICQ-PASSWORD in the `plugin.xml` on your own ICQ UIN/password.

 * `o.e.e.e.datashare.*` -- Datashare API examples (Server and Client).
 You should change JABBER-* in Launch configs to your own jabber ids/passwords